 I even imagined that I would be able to get my two younger children (at 4 and 18 months) to nap at the same time so that we could do the bulk of our schoolwork during the babies’ naps.

 I can already imagine some of you laughing at my naive vision of homeschooling.
 Those first months were a trial by fire as I was unhappy, the children were unhappy, and no one was learning.
 Yet, I still continued to stubbornly refuse to admit that I was wrong.
 I had made an idol of my perfect day, and years later I still struggle against that image of what the perfect homeschooler should be.

 Along the way, after one too many late nights up with my infant daughter, I decided to just put the schedule on hold and find something fun to do.
-It was football season, and my seven year old son had been trying to piece together some information about football from watching with my husband.
-I had a burst of inspiration and searched around the internet until I found a great unit football unit study that we could use to add some fun into our day.
+It was football season, and my seven-year-old son had been trying to piece together some information about football from watching with my husband.
+I had a burst of inspiration and searched the internet until I found a great football unit study that we could use to add some fun to our day.

 Children Learn More When They’re Interested

 When we started our “fun” unit study, I completely ditched math and language arts at the same time.
 I found my children continuing to learn math, reading, and writing skills as they still used those skills to read and write and solve math problems in our unit study.
 It was far easier for my children to learn how to multiply by three when calculating the number of field goals in a game than it was from the math texts they had been using.

 My son had struggled to understand that the United States was our country, but learning about football made him aware of where New York, New Orleans, Tennessee, and Texas were on a United States map.
 He also began learning the shapes of our country and some states from this experience.